dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

     // This is also a great place to check for the existence of the FinCommerce class if ( ! class_exists( 'FinCommerce' ) ) {
     // You can handle this situation in a variety of ways,
-    //   but adding a WordPress admin notice is often a good tactic. return;
+    //   but adding a finpress admin notice is often a good tactic. return;
     }